Fosome/garb/README.md

   * start_date: The date of the period you would like this report to start
   * end_date: The date to end, inclusive
-  * max_results: The maximum number of results to be returned
+  * limit: The maximum number of results to be returned
+  * offset: The starting index

 Metrics & Dimensions
 --------------------